Correlation Between American High and Tax-exempt Fund

 Strong

-American High-income and Tax Exempt Volatility Contrast
+American High and Tax-exempt Fund Volatility Contrast

 Predicted Return Density